Semitoric systems of non-simple type: Classification

 \begin{theorem} For each complete semitoric ingredient as in Definition~\ref{def:ingred} there exists a semitoric integrable system with that as its complete semitoric invariant as in Definition~\ref{def:complete}.
 Moreover, two semitoric systems are isomorphic if and only if they have the same complete semitoric invariant. \end{theorem}

+\begin{remark} The proof method of Theorem~\ref{thm:classification} follows closely, as we have seen, the articles~\cite{PVN2009, PVN2011}.
+The new contribution consists of making sure that the proof strategy can be implemented with the more general semitoric invariant, which as we have seen involves certain difficulties, both conceptual and technical (due precisely to the presence of fibers with multiple pinched points).

-\begin{remark} Most of the proof of Theorem~\ref{thm:classification} was already contained~\cite{PVN2009, PVN2011}.
-In the present paper we have understood how the symplectic invariants in Defintion~\ref{def:Taylor_series} (the Taylor series invariants) constructed in~\cite{PT} relate to the original construction of the twisting-index invariant.
-We have seen that they can be naturally packaged together into a single invariant which mixes the information of both original invariants (Section~\ref{sec:taylorseries}).
-We have also seen that the multipinched fibers change the affine structure induced (Section~\ref{ssec:semitoricpolygon}), and that our analogue of the ``polygonal invariant" of the Pelayo--V\~{u} Ng\d{o}c classification (the third invariant) may no longer be convex (Remark~\ref{rmk:convexity}), as illustrated in Figure~\ref{fig:complete-invariant}.
-This polygonal invariant was the complete invariant of the classification of compact toric systems due to Atiyah--Guillemin--Sternberg--Delzant~\cite{At82,GS82,De88}, because compact toric systems cannot have focus-focus points; see~\cite{Pesurvey, GuSj2005} for an expository account.
-For the case of non-compact toric systems see~\cite{KaLe2015}. \end{remark}
+In the present paper we described how the symplectic invariants in Defintion~\ref{def:Taylor_series} (the Taylor series invariants) constructed in~\cite{PT} relate to the original construction of the twisting index invariant.
+In Section~\ref{sec:taylorseries}, we showed how they can be naturally packaged together into a single invariant which mixes the information of both original invariants (in~\cite{Jaume-thesis} the invariants of simple semitoric systems were combined in a similar way).

+In Section~\ref{ssec:semitoricpolygon}, we described how the multipinched fibers change the induced affine structure, and that our analogue of the ``polygonal invariant" of the Pelayo--V\~{u} Ng\d{o}c classification (the third invariant) may no longer be convex (Remark~\ref{rmk:convexity}), as illustrated in Figure~\ref{fig:complete-invariant}.
+Note that there is no deep reason for the non-convexity of this polygon.
+We have allowed for any valid integral affine coordiantes in each vertical strip, but by requiring certain compatibility of the coordinates in each strip we could obtain a set of convex polygons, just as in the case of simple semitoric systems.
+This is the case in Section~\ref{sec:equiv-classification}, in which we use Theorem~\ref{thm:classification} to prove Theorem~\ref{thm:equiv-classification}, which states that semitoric systems may equivalently be classified by an invariant which only includes convex polygons.
+The polygonal invariant was the complete invariant of the classification of compact toric systems due to Atiyah--Guillemin--Sternberg--Delzant~\cite{At82,GS82,De88}, because compact toric systems cannot have focus-focus points; see~\cite{Pesurvey, GuSj2005} for an expository account.
+For the case of non-compact toric systems see~\cite{KaLe2015}.
+It would be interesting to extend the classification to systems having ``hyperbolic triangles" as in \cite{DP2016, HP-extend} and \cite[Section 6.6]{LFPfamilies}. \end{remark}

 \begin{remark} In the case that $(M,\om,F)$ is a simple semitoric system the five original invariants (1)--(5) from~\cite{PVN2009,PVN2011} can be obtained from the complete semitoric invariant given in Definition~\ref{def:complete}.
 (1) The \emph{number of focus-focus points} is equal to $\lamf = \vf = m_{\mathrm{f}}$.
 (2) From the Taylor series labels on each focus-focus value in the complete semitoric invariant one can extract the Taylor series invariant from~\cite{PT} via Equation~\eqref{eq:tilde-to-notilde}, which in the simple case is determined by a single series $\tilde{\mathsf{s}}_{0}^i$ for each focus-focus value $c_i$.
 The relationship between this series and the \emph{Taylor series invariant} $(S_i)^\infty$ from~\cite{PVN2009} is